 - There is guidance for landlords and tenants from the government.

 - HM Revenue & Customs has launched a Tax Helpline to help businesses concerned about paying their tax due to Coronavirus.
 The number is 0800 0159 559 .

 - Companies House has produced guidance if Coronavirus has affected your company and you need more time to file your accounts.

 - ACAS has published information for employees and employers, including simple steps to help protect the health and safety of staff.

 - Go to the British Chambers of Commerce’s site for advice on preparing for and responding to Coronavirus.

 - The Business Growth Hub has a suite of resources

+- Cumbria Chamber of Commerce has created a range of resources (toolkits, webinars, links, one-to-one professional advice) that's being constantly updated.
 The Chamber has also set up a scheme called Chamber Connect , which brings together those available for work in the current sitaution with those businesses looking for staff.

 The Farmer Network has released details of a farm labourer support scheme.
 More details is on the Farmer Network website.